Privacy notice - tenants

 Changes to our Privacy Notice

-Our privacy notice is regularly kept up to date and this version was updated on 5 June 2018.
+Our privacy notice is regularly kept up to date and this version was updated in February 2020.
 The latest full version is always available from our website at www.gha.org.uk.